I like to pay for things.

 The key moment is when I realized that all of these people charging a little money are not greedy, usually not rich, and are just trying to make a living doing something I admire and value.

-It's like donating money to your favorite politician or charity.
-You don't have to, but it makes you happy.
+It’s like donating money to your favorite charity or political cause.
+You don’t have to, but it makes you happy.

 So I do my part by paying for things often.

 When designing your business, service, or product, even if you’re offering it for free, don’t forget that there are lots of people like me that like to pay!
 Appeal to this side of people, giving them a feel-good reason to pay.

 Tell them what their payment will go to support.
 Show them how appreciated it is.

 Some will feel good about paying.
 It will actually make them happy to give you money.
 Let them.
 Always offer this.